Materialize snapshot models in BigQuery.

 -based snapshot because the same "event time"

-column is looked at in both cases.
+column is looked at in both cases."event time"

 decreased as a result of the change, the timestamp